 7 things to consider in your video content marketing strategy

 - Creating different types of video content – mix it up so your audience keeps coming back for more

-- Producing lots of content – a few videos throughout the year will not build enough momentum or create the power that video can wield.
+- Producing lots of content marketing videos – a few videos throughout the year will not build enough momentum or create the power that video can wield.
 Consistency is key, as it is will all types of content

 - How to deliver value, whatever that may mean in your industry – it could be useful, relevant content that consumers learn from, or it could be inspiring, funny or simply interesting